ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

 Its default is `lib`.
 - `test_files` method explicitly defines the list of test files to be included in a test.
 Each test file is a ruby program with minitest.
-Make sure that the test files doesn't have any conflicts.
+Make sure that the test files don't have any conflicts.
 For example, if your test programs read or write files, the clash tends to happen.
 - `t.verbose=true` will show information about the test.
 The default is `false`.